gammu/gammu/docs/develop/python/worker.rst

 Asynchronous communication to phone.

-Mostly you should use only L{GammuWorker} class, others are only helpers which are used by this class.
+Mostly you should use only :class:`GammuWorker` class, others are only helpers which are used by this class.